Welcome to Anarchy101 Q&A, where you can ask questions and receive answers about anarchism from other members of the community.

 do you want to explain why? is it a conflict for you? how do you respond to the text of the question (vs just the headline)?

 As enkidu suggested, it is disadvantageous to avoid insurance because there are--at present--no viable alternatives.
-Moreover, I do not believe in morality as a binding objective valuation: so, because it is in my interest to have insurance right now, I have it.
+So, because it is in my interest to have insurance right now, I have it.

 I recognize the corruption of such companies and I object to their corporatist, hierarchical structure; and I detest being forced into buying insurance by the gov't.
 But if I break my leg (anent enkidu's example) and have to pay out of pocket for the treatment (I don't have a high-paying job), who am I really hurting by avoiding an insurance company's bill?